-An anxiety disorder made me a prisoner, but healthy living helped me break free from my physical and mental prison
+An anxiety disorder made me a prisoner, but healthy living helped me break free from my physical and mental prison.

 It all started with an invitation to my sister's wedding.
 Weddings can be a source of stress for many people, but I had an extra reason to worry: I hadn't left my house in a year.
-I'm not sure exactly what triggered it, but a year prior I'd started having debilitating anxiety attacks, complete with dizziness, hot flashes, and a tightness in my chest that made it feel like I couldn't breathe.
+I'm not sure exactly what triggered my anxiety disorder, but a year prior I'd started having debilitating anxiety attacks, complete with dizziness, hot flashes, and a tightness in my chest that made it feel like I couldn't breathe.
 As my panic increased, my mobility decreased.
 I became terrified that if I left, something horrible would happen to me.
 So I just stayed inside—it was easier than dealing with my fear.
 And at just 31 years old, I had become a prisoner in my own home.

 But as I thought about my sister and how much I loved her, I knew I couldn't miss her wedding.
 Something was going to have to change.
 I realized that who I was now—a person who was mentally and physically unhealthy and who was too afraid to enjoy life—was not who I wanted to be.
+(Related: How to Overcome Social Anxiety and Actually Enjoy Time with Friends.)

 Getting this news didn't change anything right away.
 Sure, I had more knowledge, but I was still the anxious, depressed person I was when I walked into his office.
 How was I going to escape this prison I'd built for myself when I could barely leave my house?
 All I can say is it started with sheer will.
 I was determined not to stay the way I was and whatever it took, I was going to do it.